College football early signing period winners, and others with work to do

 The difference between USC and UCLA, however, is that January could be a fruitful month for the Trojans with quite a few prospects still on the board who are planning to make commitments in January or leading up to the February signing period.

-The Trojans finished 2018 with the No. 7-ranked recruiting class and are now sitting at No. 23, though, and with only 62 ESPN 300 recruits left unsigned, other programs are going to be targeting the prospects USC is after as well.
+The Trojans finished 2018 with the No. 7-ranked recruiting class.
+They are now sitting at No. 23, though, and with only 62 ESPN 300 recruits left unsigned, other programs are going to be targeting the prospects USC is after as well.

 If USC can close January strong similar to how it did in the 2018 class, it will help answer a lot of the questions that still remain with this class.